Deltinha/back-gratibox/readme.md

 git clone https://github.com/Deltinha/back-gratibox.git
 ```

-3. Install NPM packages for the back-end repo
+2. Install NPM packages for the back-end repo

 ```sh
 npm install
 ```

-4. Create a local database following `./gratibox.sql`
+3. Restore the database using the file `./dump.sql`

-5. Create a new file called `.env.dev` in the root folder using `.env-example` as template.
+4. Create a new file called `.env` in the root folder using `.env-example` as template.
 Feed the newly created file with the info of your database.

-6. Run the app in development mode
+5. Run the app in development mode

 ```sh
 npm run dev